microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

   // Returns true if the account is created, else false. public async Task<bool> CreateAccount(string accountName, string accountPayload) { ... }

-  // Returns the accountPayload, else null. public async Task<string> GetAccount(string accountName) { ... }
+  // Returns the accountPayload if the account is found, else null. public async Task<string> GetAccount(string accountName) { ... }

   // Returns true if the account is deleted, else false.